Building Safety Month: Meet Chandler’s New Building Official

 A: My primary function is to manage, direct and coordinate the activities of the Building Safety Division, which include building plan review, building inspection and special industry projects.
 Once in a while, we will also be involved with enforcement in the case of illegal builds when development projects move forward without being up to code.

-Those are the primary important functions of this role, but on a daily basis, we interact with many different City departments and divisions.
-The reality is, we are just one piece of a much larger puzzle in terms of the City’s building development.
-To best serve the City’s customers — residents, businesses, developers, visitors, etc. — every single City department works together to make sure the rules and regulations in place keep Chandler running safely and efficiently for future growth.
+Those are the primary important functions of this role, but on a daily basis, we interact with many different city departments and divisions.
+The reality is, we are just one piece of a much larger puzzle in terms of the city’s building development.
+To best serve the city’s customers — residents, businesses, developers, visitors, etc. — every single city department works together to make sure the rules and regulations in place keep Chandler running safely and efficiently for future growth.

 I think professional growth and development are very important, no matter how long someone has been in their position.
 As the leader of this Division, I coordinate opportunities for staff to keep learning and training to stay on top of industry knowledge and certifications.
 Empowering employees to hone skills and leadership abilities better serves our customers and gives staff more opportunities to grow in the field.